Here’s what you need to know:

 The CDC website has the latest list of COVID-19 symptoms, including fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, nausea, vomiting, diarrhea, and loss of taste or smell.

 Students or employees who have symptoms should:

 - Stay home, limit contact with others, and contact their health care provider or, if needed, their local emergency room.
 Always call ahead before going to a health care provider or ER.
 Students can call the Student Health Center nurse triage line at 865-974-5080.
 After-hours care has been arranged for eligible students through the UT Medical Center emergency room at 865-305-9000.
+Learn more about Student Health Center eligibility and cost.
 Always call 911 in case of emergency.

 - Advise your health care provider regarding your recent travel history or other exposure risk.

 - Avoid travel on public transportation.

 When being tested for COVID-19, it is imperative that students list their Knoxville address.
 Using an address that is outside of Knox County will delay when the Knox County Health Department receives results.
 The Student Health Center will provide testing for symptomatic students and for asymptomatic students who are close contacts of a COVID-19 case.

 If you develop symptoms of COVID-19 or test positive for COVID-19, you should self-isolate and complete the self-isolation form.